nickali/checklists/WordPress-Checklist.md

 - **Core Files** - Never modify any WordPress core files.
 - **Database Queries** - Don't use `mysqli_query()` instead use `$wpdb` object or `WP_Query`.
+- **'DISTINCT', 'GROUPBY'** - Avoid cross-table queries and any other operations which create temporary tables.
+- **Query Result Limits** - Add maximum number of results returned to prevent killing database.
+- **Indexes** - Verify indexes are used in queries by running `EXPLAIN` statement.
 - **Address Bar** - Only show encrypted session values in address bar.

 ### Plugins

 - **Mail** - Use `wp_mail()` instead of PHP `mail()` function.
-- **Inputs** - Sanitize/escape all inputs and outputs to prevent Cross-Site Scripting (XSS) problems.
+- **Clean Inputs / Outputs** - Sanitize/escape all inputs and outputs to prevent Cross-Site Scripting (XSS) problems.
 - **Nonces** - Use when expecting user submitted data to protect against Cross-Site Request Forgery (CSRF).
 - **Data Validation** - Use JavaScript, built-in PHP functions, core WordPress functions, and/or custom functions to validate inputs before processing.
 - **Cache DOM Queries** - Cache jQuery selectors for re-use on page.